 About the service

-The School Health and Wellbeing service is part of our integrated 0-19 service which also includes Health Visiting and FNP.
+The School Health and Wellbeing service is part of our integrated 0-19 service which also includes Health Visiting and Family Nurse Partnership.
 We work in partnership with schools to support children, young people, and their families to ensure that pupil’s health needs are supported within their school and their community.
-This includes those attending a school within Tower Hamlets and those that are electively home educated.

 You’re School Health and Wellbeing service is led by qualified nurses who have a Specialist Community Public Health degree and consists of Community Staff Nurses, Community Nursery Nurses, and Administrators.
 School Nurses work closely with a number of other services, including Education, GPs, the Voluntary Sector, Youth Services, and Children's services.
 This partnership working enables us to be able to signpost you to the most appropriate organisation to help you.